John Thomas Curtin: Federal judicial service

 On November 28, 1967, Curtin was nominated by President Lyndon B. Johnson to a new seat on the United States District Court for the Western District of New York created by 80 Stat.
 75. He was confirmed by the United States Senate on December 14, 1967, and received his commission the same day.
 He served as chief judge from 1974 to 1989, assuming senior status on July 1, 1989.

 Notable case

 In 1976, Curtin ruled on the case Arthur v.
 Nyquist, which effected the integration of the Buffalo Public School District.
 He ruled that schools were "deliberately segregated" and that they would need to begin desegregation efforts immediately.
 The plaintiffs in this case were a group of concerned parents and Buffalo Common Council member George Arthur.
 The defendants were the Buffalo Public School District, the City of Buffalo and New York State Commissioner of Education Ewald Nyquist.

+In 1994, Curtin presided over the trial of drug dealer Sly Green and 27 members of his gang, the L.A.
+Boys.
+He sentenced Green to 4 life sentences, plus 110 years in prison.